triton-inference-server/tutorials/Conceptual_Guide/Part_5-Model_Ensembles/README.md

 ```

 ## Deploy Pre/Post Processing Scripts with the Python Backend
 In previous parts of this this tutorial, we've created client scripts that perform various pre and post processing steps within the client process.
-For example, in [Part 1](), we created a script [`client.py`]() which
+For example, in [Part 1](../Part_1-model_deployment/README.md), we created a script [`client.py`](../Part_1-model_deployment/clients/client.py) which
 1. Read in images
 2. Performed scaling and normalization on the image
 3. Sent the images to the Triton server
-4. Cropped the images based on the bounding boxes returned by the Text Detection model
+4. Cropped the images based on the bounding boxes returned by the text detection model
 5. Saved the cropped images back to disk

-Then, we had a second client, [`client2.py`](), which
+Then, we had a second client, [`client2.py`](../Part_1-model_deployment/clients/client2.py), which
 1. Read in the cropped images from `client.py`
 2. Performed scaling and normalization on the images
 3. Sent the cropped images to the Triton server
-4. Decoded the tensor returned by the Text Recogntion model into text
+4. Decoded the tensor returned by the text recogntion model into text
 5. Printed the decoded text

-In order to move many of these steps to the Triton server, we can create a set of scripts that will run in the [Python Backend for Triton]().
+In order to move many of these steps to the Triton server, we can create a set of scripts that will run in the [Python Backend for Triton](https://github.com/triton-inference-server/python_backend).
 The Python backend can be used to execute any Python code, so we can port our client code directly over to Triton with only a few changes.

 To deploy a model for the Python Backend, we can create a directory in our model repository as below (where `my_python_model` can be any name):